How to Write an Annual Leave Request Letter: Examples for 2026

 Make These Annual Leave Request Letters Your Own

-Copy-paste usually weakens this kind of message.
-Dates, workload, approval rules, and tone change from one workplace to another, so a believable annual leave request has to sound like your real week, not a generic office script.
+Simply copying and pasting a template often weakens your request.
+Dates, workload, approval rules, and tone vary from one workplace to another, so a believable annual leave request should reflect your actual situation, not just a generic office script.

 ➡️ More practical writing help in our guide how to write a clear workplace letter or email